-Through an IB MYP framework, students will start to develop the skills and attitudes necessary to become scientists.
+Through the MYP framework, students will start to develop the skills and attitudes necessary to become scientists.
 Students will discover three key concepts underlying many scientific processes: systems, relationships, and change, while developing an understanding of the following topics: cell theory, photosynthesis and respiration, the immune system , kinetic molecular theory, atomic theory (protons, neutrons, electrons, leptons and quarks!), light and radiation, plate tectonics and First Peoples knowledge of local geological formations and events.

 Throughout this course, students will get the opportunity to show off their learning in many ways.
 They will show their knowledge and understanding of the key concepts through individual as well as group assignments, whether it be through written assessments or research projects.
 They will develop lab skills through inquiring and designing scientific investigations, and learning methods for collecting, processing and evaluating data in order to draw their own conclusions.
 They will reflect on the impacts of science on our world; as they discover that science has ethical, economic, cultural and environmental impacts.

 Students will continue to build on the scientific attitudes and the skills they met in Science 8.
-Students will delve deeper into three key concepts underlying many scientific processes: systems, relationships, and change, while developing an understanding of the following topics: cellular reproduction, the structure of the atom, the periodic table, electricity, and the interconnections of the four spheres (Atmosphere, Hydrosphere, Ecosphere and Lithosphere).
+Students will delve deeper into three key concepts underlying many scientific processes: systems, relationships, and change, while developing an understanding of the following topics: cellular reproduction, the structure of the atom, the periodic table, electricity, and the interconnections of the four spheres (Atmosphere, Hydrosphere, Biosphere and Geosphere).

 Throughout this course, students will get the opportunity to show off their learning in many ways.
 They will show their knowledge and understanding of the key concepts with individual and group assignments, whether it be through written assessments or research projects.
 They will further develop lab skills through inquiring and designing scientific investigations, and continue learning methods for collecting, processing and evaluating data in order to draw their own conclusions.
 Students will continue to reflect on the impacts of science on our world, whether these impacts are ethical, social, economic, or environmental.

 Continuing from Science 9, students will keep building the skills and attitudes they will require for our senior science courses.
-Students will study connections of the three key concepts underlying many scientific processes: systems, relationships, and change, while developing an understanding of the following topics: energy conformation and transformation, genetics, chemical processes, pH and chemical changes, cosmology and the big bang theory.
-Students will have the opportunity to participate in an interdisciplinary learning project that focuses on human interactions and the use of energy and how it affects environmental sustainability.
+Students will study connections of the three key concepts underlying many scientific processes: systems, relationships, and change, while developing an understanding of the following topics: Conservation of energy and transformation and the affect on living things, DNA and the diversity of living things, Energy change with respect to chemical reactions and the formation of the Universe through investigating the Big Bang theory.
+Students will have the opportunity to participate in an interdisciplinary learning project that focuses on the Human Interactions, energy use and how it affects environmental sustainability.

-Throughout this course, students will show off their learning in many ways.
+Throughout this course, students will show evidence of their learning in many ways.
 They will show their knowledge and understanding of the key concepts with both individual and group assignments, whether these are written assessments or research projects.
 They will further develop lab skills through inquiring and designing scientific investigations, and learn more sophisticated methods for collecting, processing and evaluating data in order to draw their own conclusions.
-They will continue to reflect on the impacts of science on our world, be it: ethical, social, economic, political, cultural, or environmental impacts.
+Throughout the course they will continue to reflect on the impacts of science on our world, be it: ethical, social, economic, political, cultural, or environmental impacts.

 CHEMISTRY 11 4 credits